sylk80/Black_Knight/docs/NOTES.md

 Given a chess board
 And the black king on square H8
 When showing the board
-Then the black king is in the lower left corner
+Then the black king is in the lower left corner from the black's perspective
 ```

 ### Scenario 2: Board coordinates - A1